Financial Aid FAQs

 • How is financial need determined?

-• What happens if I am unable to meet the deadlines or my file is incomplete?
+• What happens if I am unable to meet the deadlines or my application is incomplete?

 Applications received after the deadline will be considered if funds remain.
-When your file is complete, we will make award determinations as funds become available.
+Once your application is complete, we will make award determinations as funds become available.

 • If I cannot afford the family contribution suggested in the financial aid award letter, is there an appeal process?

-If you believe there are extenuating circumstances or information the Financial Aid Committee did not have when an award decision was made, please reach out to our Financial Aid Manager for a discussion about our appeal process.
-Once grant decisions are made, however, additional funding is rarely available.
+If you believe there are extenuating circumstances or information the Financial Aid Committee did not have when an award determination was made, please reach out to Jar Lampard, Director of Financial Aid, for a discussion.
+Based on this conversation, families may be invited to submit new or additional documentation through Clarity for further review.

 • What if I have a special circumstance not covered by the application?